AnksRamteke/flask-blog/README.md

 # flask-blog
-This is a blog created using python
+This is a blog created using flask web framwork in python